Tool calling

 name = "point_forecast",

-description = "Retrieve point forecast meteorological data for a given latitude and longitude.",
+description = "Retrieve point forecast meteorological data for a given latitude, longitude, and

 arguments = list(

-lat = type_number("Latitude for the forecast location."),
+lat = type_number("Latitude of the location for the forecast."),

-lon = type_number("Longitude for the forecast location."),
+lon = type_number("Longitude of the location for the forecast."),

 timezone = type_string("The nominal timezone for the forecast.
-One of OlsonNames() or '-1' for
+One of OlsonNames(), or '-1' for

 local time.
 Defaults to '-1'.", required = FALSE),

+directions.
 Defaults to FALSE.", required = FALSE)

 )